Rouselos/responsive-content/README.md

 Responsive Content is a jQuery plugin that helps you serve different content to different devices.

+Whilst it can be used in parallel with CSS Responsive Design, it does something else completely.
+For a given screen size Responsive Design applies different styling to _identical_ content, whereas Reponsive Content will actually load _different_ content.
+It can be used subtly - for instance to load smaller images on smaller devices - or to deliver radically different markup to distinct ranges of window width.

-Whilst it can and should be used in parallel with CSS Responsive Design, it is fundamentally different in that it loads different _content_ for different screen szes, rather than applying different _styling_ to the same content.
-It doesn't use User Agent detection, relying only on window/screen width and secondary device capabilities.
+Reponsive Content doesn't use User Agent detection, relying only on window/screen width and secondary device capabilities.
 HTML page content is loaded as a single fragment by Ajax and inserted into a container element.
-Each Ajax fragment request carries device-dependent query values which can be used (server side) to tailor the HTML of the returned fragment.
+Each Ajax fragment request carries device-dependent query values which can be referred to on the server side to tailor the returned HTML fragment to the current device.

 ### Client Side